-- B. Site-specific wetland delineations or determinations are required to determine the exact location of the WO zone boundary.
+- A. The maps delineating the WO zone boundaries shall be maintained and updated as necessary by the city.
+The Cannon Beach Local Wetland Inventory maps dated September 20, 1994, shall form the basis for the location of wetlands.
+The WO zone includes both wetland and wetland buffer areas which abut wetlands.
+The wetland buffer area has a width of five feet measured from the outer boundaries of the wetland. - B. Site-specific wetland delineations or determinations are required to determine the exact location of the WO zone boundary.
 Wetland determinations and delineations shall be conducted in accordance with the 1987 U.S. Army Corps of Engineers Wetlands Delineation Manual along with any supporting technical or guidance documents issued by the Division of State Lands and applicable guidance issued by the U.S. Army Corps of Engineers for the area in which the wetlands are located. - C. Where a wetland delineation or determination is prepared, the mapping it contains shall replace that of the Cannon Beach Local Wetland Inventory.
 Wetland delineations or determinations shall remain valid for a period of not more than five years from the date of their acceptance by the Division of State Lands.

-Staff Comment: The subject property contains a wetland that was originally mapped for the Cannon Beach Local Wetland Inventory of September 1994 (Exhibit C-12).
-A site-specific wetland delineation has been prepared by the applicant by Pacific Habitat Services (Exhibit A-07), which was then reviewed and approved by the Department of State Lands on June 8, 2021 (Exhibit A-08).
+Findings: The Planning Commission finds that the subject property is in the City's Wetland Overlay Zone and contains a wetland that was originally mapped for the Cannon Beach Local Wetland Inventory of September 1994 (Exhibit C-12).
+A site-specific wetland delineation has been prepared for the applicant by Pacific Habitat Services (Exhibit A-07), which was then reviewed and approved by the Department of State Lands on June 8, 2021 (Exhibit A-08).
 The U.S. Army Corps of Engineers issued an Approved Jurisdictional Determination on April 15, 2021 indicating that the wetland is not subject to that agency's review requirements (Exhibit A-09).
-Meets criteria.